isaacnmm/pestpolicy-hugo2XX/content/posts/best-aluminum-gutter-guards/index.md

 ---
 ---
 ## Buying Guide for The Highest Rated Aluminum Gutter Guards
-Choosing the [best](https://pestpolicy.com/best-gutter-guards/) aluminum gutter guard involves understanding key features and considering your specific home needs.
+Choosing the [best](https://pestpolicy.com/best-gutter-guards/)aluminum gutter guard involves understanding key features and considering your specific home needs.
 ### 1. Aluminum Grade and Thickness
 * **Rust and Corrosion Resistance:** Aluminum is naturally resistant to rust, making it ideal for constant exposure to water.
 Look for high-grade aluminum (e.g., 5000 or 6000 series alloys) for maximum durability. * **Gauge/Thickness:** Thicker gauge aluminum will provide greater strength and resistance to denting, warping, or bending from heavy snow, ice, or falling branches.
 Professional systems often use thicker aluminum for their frames and main bodies.
 ### 2. Mesh Material (if applicable)